 - Payline Data

-At Payline, we have our own gateway that entails its own API environment and test cards.
+At Payline, we have our own gateway that entails its own API environment and test credit card numbers.
 Learn more here, where you will find more information as well as options to get in contact with our team.
+We can help you get free credit card numbers for testing purposes.

 With Payline, your pricing is interchange +.4%, $.20/ transaction, and $20/month.